facebookresearch/habitat-sim/README.md

    ```

     chances are your libGL is located at a non-standard location.
 See e.g. [this issue](https://askubuntu.com/questions/541343/problems-with-libgl-fbconfigs-swrast-through-each-update).

+## Documentation

+Habitat-Sim documentation is available [here](https://aihabitat.org/docs/habitat-sim/index.html).

+For example, see [this page](https://aihabitat.org/docs/habitat-sim/lighting-setups.html) for adding new objects to existing scenes and relighting the scene & objects.
+See [this page](https://aihabitat.org/docs/habitat-sim/image-extractor.html) for extracting images from scenes loaded in Habitat-Sim.

 ## Rendering to GPU Tensors